DarkLite1/backend/README.md

 # Backend

-Backend server that can be used with Graphql queries and mutations to consume the exposed API's, databases, ...
+Backend server that can be used with Graphql queries and mutations to consume the exposed services (API's, databases, ...).

 ## Install the dependencies
 ```bash